-More than 260 people died and a further 2,500 were injured in the powerful quake, which measured 7.8 on the Richter scale, the strongest to hit the country since 1979.
+More than 235 people have died and a further 1,500 have been injured in the powerful quake, which measured 7.8 on the Richter scale, the strongest to hit the country since 1979.

 Plan International, which has a UK branch, has been operating in Ecuador for over 50 years - working with 50,000 children in more than 1,000 communities.

 Veronica Zambrano, who is based in Quito has worked with children for the past 35 years, and with Plan for the past four.
 The charity aims to end poverty among youngsters.